sc0v0ne/LearnAI/ml/recommender.md

 <!-- /MarkdownTOC -->

-## Overview
+## Recommender Systems

 In a nutshell, recommender systems predict user interests and recommend relevant items [1].

 Recommender systems rely on a combination of data stemming from explicit and implicit information on users and items:

-- Characteristic information includes information about items such as categories, keywords, etc. and users with their preferences and profiles.
-These systems make recommendations based on the user’s item and profile features based on the assumption that if a user was interested in an item in the past, they would be interested in similar items later.
+- Characteristic information: information about items such as categories, keywords, etc. and users with their preferences and profiles.

+The systems make recommendations based on the user’s item and profile features based on the assumption that if a user was interested in an item in the past, they would be interested in similar items later.

-- User-item interactions includes information about ratings, number of purchases, likes, etc.
+- User-item interactions: information about ratings, number of purchases, likes, etc.

-Based on this, recommender systems fall into two categories: **content-based** systems that use characteristic information and **collaborative filtering** systems based on user-item interactions.
+Thus, recommender systems fall into two categories: **content-based** systems that use characteristic information and **collaborative filtering** systems based on user-item interactions.

-In addition, there is a complementary method called the knowledge-based system that relies on explicit knowledge about the item, the user, and recommendation criteria as well as the class of hybrid systems that combine different types of information.
+In addition, there is a complementary method called the **knowledge-based** system that rely on explicit knowledge about the item, the user, and recommendation criteria as well as **hybrid** systems that combine different types of information.

-## Content-based algorithms
+### Content-based algorithms

-Cosine similarity: the algorithm finds the cosine of the angle between the profile vector and item vector:
+**Cosine similarity:** the algorithm finds the cosine of the angle between the profile vector and item vector:

-Based on the cosine value which ranges between -1 to 1 the items are arranged in descending order and one of the two approaches below is used for recommendations:
+Based on the cosine value (which ranges between -1 to 1) the items are arranged in descending order and one of the two approaches is used for recommendations:

 - Top-n approach: the top n items are recommended.

 - Rating scale approach: all items above a set threshold are recommended.

-Euclidean Distance: since similar items lie in close proximity to each other if plotted in n-dimensional space, we can calculate the distance between items and use it to recommend items to the user:
+**Euclidean Distance:** since similar items lie in close proximity to each other if plotted in n-dimensional space, we can calculate the distance between items and use the distance to recommend items to the user:

 However, Euclidean Distance performance falls in large-dimensional spaces which limits the scope of its application.

-Pearson’s Correlation: the algorithm shows how much two items are correlated or similar:
+**Pearson’s Correlation:** the algorithm shows how much two items are correlated or similar:

 A major drawback of Pearson's algorithm is that it is limited to recommending items that are of the same type.

-## Collaborative filtering systems
+### Collaborative filtering systems

 Unlike content-based systems, collaborative filtering systems utilize user interactions and the preference of other users to filter for items of interest.

-The baseline approach to collaborative filtering is matrix factorization.
+The baseline approach to collaborative filtering is _matrix factorization_.

 The goal is to complete the unknowns in the matrix of user-items interactions (call it RR).

 Suppose we have two matrices UU and II such that U x IU×I is equal to RR in the known entries.
 Using the U x IU×I product we will also have values for the unknown entries of RR which can be used to generate the recommendations.

 A smart way to find matrices UU and II is using a neural network.
-An interesting way of looking at this method is to think of it as a generalization of classification and regression.
+In fact, we can think of this approach as a generalization of classification and regression.

-Though more intricate and smarter, they should have enough information to work which means a cold start for new e-commerce websites and new users.
+However, we need to have enough information to work which means a cold start for new e-commerce websites and new users.

-There are two types of collaborative models: memory-based and model-based:
+There are two types of collaborative models:

 **Memory-based methods** offer two approaches:

-- identify **clusters of users** and utilize the interactions of one specific user to predict the interactions of the cluster.
+- Identify **clusters of users** and utilize the interactions of one specific user to predict the interactions of the cluster.

-- identifiy **clusters of items** that have been rated by a certain user and use them to predict the interaction of the user with a similar item.
+- Identifiy **clusters of items** that have been rated by a certain user and use them to predict the interaction of the user with a similar item.

 Memory-based techniques are simple to implement and transparent but they encounter major problems with large sparse matrices since the number of user-item interactions can be too low for generating high-quality clusters.

 **Model-based methods** are based on machine learning and data mining techniques to predict user ratings of unrated items.

-These methods are able to recommend a larger number of items to a larger number of users compared to other methods like memory-based.
+These methods are able to recommend a larger number of items to a larger number of users compared to other methods such as memory-based.

-Examples of model-based methods include: decision trees, rule-based models, Bayesian methods, and latent factor models.
+Examples of model-based methods: decision trees, rule-based models, Bayesian methods, and latent factor models.

 ### Knowledge-based systems

-**Knowledge-based** recommender systems use explicit information about the item assortment and the client’s preference to generate corresponding recommendations.
+**Knowledge-based** recommender systems use explicit information about the item assortment and the client’s preferences to generate corresponding recommendations.

 If no item satisfies all the requirements, products satisfying a maximal set of constraints are ranked and displayed.

-Unlike other approaches, it does not depend on large bodies of statistical data about items or user ratings which makes them useful for rarely sold items such as houses or when the user wants to specify requirements manually.
+Unlike other approaches, KB does not depend on large bodies of statistical data about items or user ratings which makes them useful for rarely sold items such as houses or when the user wants to specify requirements manually.

 Such an approach allows avoiding a ramp-up or cold start problem since recommendations do not depend on a base of user ratings.